satyampsoni/new-relic-hackathon-o11y/README.md

 3. **Data transformation** occurs using JQ filters to structure metrics
 4. **New Relic Platform** ingests the processed staleness metrics and logs
 5. **Dashboards and alerts** provide visibility into data freshness status

+Note: Enhanced Flex Monitor sits between your data source and New Relic Flex.
+It validates freshness before Flex ingests anything, acting as an automated “data quality filter.”

 ## Quick Start